Llangrannog: Welsh language

 The 2011 census showed 46.5% of the town's population could speak Welsh, a fall from 51.8% in 2001.

 Geography

 The large rock between Llangrannog and Cilborth Beaches is Carreg Bica, a stack of Ordovician rock weathered by the sea, one of many along the coastline.
 A large piece of Carreg Bica fell away some years ago.

 Llangrannog's beach has received Blue Flag beach status.
 An RNLI lifeguard service is provided.
 Two streams flow down the beach to the sea - the Hawen and the smaller Nant Eisteddfa.
 There is a waterfall on the Hawen, known as Y Gerwn.
 Located within the community is the tiny island of Ynys Lochtyn.

 Legend

 According to legend, Carreg Bica (trans: Bica's rock)—the large sea-weathered stack of Ordovician rock on the beach—is the tooth of the giant Bica.
 He lived in Ceredigion and was forced to spit his tooth onto the beach when suffering a bad toothache.
+A simpler explanation is that the Welsh word Pica means pointed and after a feminine singular noun this would become Bica.
+So the rock's name is just Pointed Rock in Welsh.